 What is the difference between a misdemeanor and a felony?

-Is it wise to have a lawyer present when you are questioned?
+Should you have a lawyer present when you are questioned?

-Should you assert your right to remain silent?
+Should you remain silent?

 What is bail?